Differentiable stratified groupoids and a de Rham theorem for inertia spaces: The inertia groupoid of a proper Lie groupoid as a differentiable stratified groupoid

 Recall that the equivalence relation $\simeq$ on a Cartan subgroup $\cartan$ of the isotropy group $G_x$ is defined by setting $s\simeq t$ if and only if $N_x^s = N_x^t$, where $N_x$ denotes the normal space $T_xM/T_x (Gx)$.
 We denote by $[s]$ the $\simeq$ class of $s \in \cartan$.
 Note that by definition of a slice, $s\simeq t$ holds true if and only $Y_x^s = Y_x^t$ for one, hence all (sufficiently small) slices $Y_x$ at $x$.
-We recall the following properties of the relation $\simeq$, whose proofs are analogous to \cite[Lemmata 4.7, 4.8, \& 4.10]{FarsiPflaumSeaton} and hence are omitted.
+We recall the following properties of the relation $\simeq$, whose proofs are similar to \cite[Lemmata 4.7, 4.8, \& 4.10]{FarsiPflaumSeaton}.

 \begin{proposition} Let $Y$ be a slice for the $G$-action on $M$ through a point $x\in M$ and let $\cartan \subset G_x $ be a Cartan subgroup.
 Then the following holds true. \begin{enumerate}[\rm(1)] \item The group $\cartan$ is partitioned into a finite number of $\simeq$ classes, each with a finite number of connected components.
 Each $\simeq$ class $[t]$ is an open subset of the closed subgroup $t^\bullet$ of $\cartan$ defined by